MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/pop-ups.md

 ## Summary

 This article demonstrated using the alert and action sheet APIs to ask users simple questions and to guide users through tasks.
-Xamarin.Forms has two methods on the [`Page`](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) class for interacting with the user via a pop-up: [`DisplayAlert`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.DisplayAlert(System.String,System.String,System.String)/) and [`DisplayActionSheet`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.DisplayActionSheet(System.String,System.String,System.String,System.String[])/), and they are both rendered with appropriate native controls on each platform.
+Xamarin.Forms has two methods on the [`Page`](xref:Xamarin.Forms.Page) class for interacting with the user via a pop-up: [`DisplayAlert`](xref:Xamarin.Forms.Page.DisplayAlert*) and [`DisplayActionSheet`](xref:Xamarin.Forms.Page.DisplayActionSheet*), and they are both rendered with appropriate native controls on each platform.